codinglk/codinglk/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I am Lalit Kumar Associate Technical Architect.
-I am having over 13 years of professional IT experience including specification, Design, Implementation, Debugging, Testing, and Development of complex scalable software applications using Java, Springboot, Microservices and AWS.
+- 🔭 I am Lalit Kumar.
+Associate Technical Architect 🧑‍💻 I am having over 13 years of professional IT experience including specification, Design, Implementation, Debugging, Testing, and Development of complex scalable software applications using Java, Springboot, Microservices and AWS.

   Work closely with Product Managers, Business System Analyst, Software Engineers, Operations and Quality Assurance Engineers in a             collaborative environment to provide quality software and solutions.

+  I love to talk about AWS, Coding, Springboot, Microservices, Git and Java Programming on LinkedIn.
+I write articles on Medium.
+I love to code and share on Github.
+I am a fitness freak and love to workout daily.

-- 📫 How to reach me: [Connect/Folllow me on LinkedIn](https://www.linkedin.com/in/codinglk/) , [Email Me](mailto:lalit.kumar8618@gmail.com) , [Lalit Kumar Personal Page](https://codinglk.com)
+- 📫 How to reach me: [Connect/Folllow me on LinkedIn](https://www.linkedin.com/in/codinglk/) , [Email Me](mailto:lalit.kumar8618@gmail.com) , [Lalit Kumar Personal Page](https://codinglk.com) , [Connect/Follow me on Medium](https://medium.com/@codinglk)